WalletWasabi/WasabiDoc/docs/glossary/README.md

 # Glossary

-This glossary contains the explanations of common words used in Wasabi and regarding Bitcoin Privacy in general.
+This glossary contains the explanations of common words used in Wasabi and regarding Bitcoin privacy in general.
 Every item contains a link to the respective full document for more details.

 ## Bitcoin in general